johanley/julian-date/README.md

 Tools are needed to convert between calendar dates and Julian dates.

-The problem is that most tools implement these conversions with algorithms that:
+The problem is that most tools implement these conversions using algorithms that:
 - don't support negative Julian dates
 - read like cryptic incantations addressed to a long-forgotten god